Greenstand/treetracker-web-map-api/server/README.md

     - Option 1 is for **BackEnd development only**.
     - Option 2 is for **FrontEnd and BackEnd development**.

-    Choose one of the options:
+    Choose one of the options and      Run the code below on the terminal:

     - **Option 1**:

          > NOTE 1: This command will run server.js with CORS restrictions lifted
          > NOTE 2: For environments running the FrontEnd and BackEnd, do not use this option, because API will run at port 3000 conflicting with the React project.
 Choose option 2.

         ```
         NODE_ENV=dev supervisor server.js
         ```